 2) They abandon the property

-3) You go to court and have them thrown out
+3) You file in court to have them removed

 When tenants stop paying rent, or otherwise violate the lease terms or law, getting them out of the property can be stressful and costly to all parties involved.